lechoPl/Traceroute/README.md

 Operating system: Linux

 Program written for the classes of computer networks.
-Description(in Polish) of exercises is in file: p1.pdf
+Polish description of exercises is in file: p1.pdf